stanislav-chekmenev/debugging-dl-models/project/debugger_tutorial.md

 - Try running the script and check for average speed by pressing S.
 - Put a breakpoint on lines 26 and 32.
 Run debugger.
-- Check how the debugger shows the error message and a lightning bolt to mark the place with the exception.
+- Check how the debugger shows the error message.
 - In the debugger console we can also see that self.time is 0.
 - Let's debug and change the code.